MRV1N2/THM_ABWL_RECHT/README.md

 # THM_ABWL_RECHT

-How to download and run:
+## How to download and run:

 1. Download .zip file from github.

+2. Open your Explorer, navigate to the .zip file and Unzip this file.

-2. Download and install python 3.X
+3. Download and install python 3.X.
     ATTENTION: Check the box "install pip" by installing python and check "add python to system path"!

-3. Restart your PC
+4. Restart your PC.

-4. Open cmd and navigate to the directoryfrom the project
+5. Open your cmd and navigate to the directory from the project

-5. Execute this command:
+6. Execute this command:

 ```
 pip install -r requirements.txt
 ```

-6. Run the application:
+7. Run the application:

 ```
 python selbst_kontrolle_script.py
 ```

 ------------------------------
-Your progress will be stored in this file "progress.pkl"
+## Your progress will be stored in this file "progress.pkl"